Jbb-525/Entity-Relation-Extraction/README.md

   2. The effectiveness of integrating **positional information**
   3. The effectiveness of **earlier** integrating entities information with **more granular features** of the sequence

+(All figures are drawn by the authors, not copied from the web, which can be found in the report)

 ## ① PCNN model fusing location features
   _Focus on extracting interaction features between entities and **individual words**, along with **position features** of words relative to the two entities._